MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-manage.md

 If you don't see any labels applied, check that your label configuration includes automatic rather than recommended classification, or enable **Treat recommended labeling as automatic** (available in scanner version 2.7.x.x and above).

 If the results are still not as you expect, you might need to reconfigure the conditions that you specified for your labels.
-If that's the case, reconfigure the conditions as needed, and repeat this procedure until you are satisfied with the results.
+If that's the case, reconfigure the conditions as needed, and repeat this procedure until you're satisfied with the results.
 Then, update your configuration automatically, and optionally protection.

 ### Changing log levels or locations

 Change the level of logging by using the *ReportLevel* parameter with [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/set-aipscannerconfiguration).

-The report folder location or name cannot be changed.
+The report folder location or name can't be changed.
 If you want to store reports in a different location, consider using a directory junction for the folder.

 For example, use the [Mklink](/windows-server/administration/windows-commands/mklink) command: `mklink /j D:\Scanner_reports C:\Users\aipscannersvc\AppData\Local\Microsoft\MSIP\Scanner\Reports`